valueflowever/AvalancheBuildAMMTutorial/README.md

 ***What is Uniswap ?***

-[uniswap](https://docs.uniswap.org/protocol/V2/concepts/protocol-overview/how-uniswap-works)is the top Decentralized exchange deploy on ethereum, the famous project use AMM protocol to achieve commercial success.
+[Uniswap](https://docs.uniswap.org/protocol/V2/concepts/protocol-overview/how-uniswap-works) is the top Decentralized exchange deploy on ethereum, the famous project use AMM protocol to achieve commercial success.

 ***Why choose Uniswap V2 AMM protocol deploy on Avalanche ?***